carlielbot/docker_trabajoPracticas/README.md

 # Intern proyect - Fidesol

 Proyect for the creation of a React.js client, php with Laravel framework and mariaDB database for the creation of statistical data generated from `restcountries.com`.
+This version is on english, but didn't have the time to debug all the errors due to time limit.

 ## Requirements